 Face Coverings and Temperature Checks

 - Face coverings are required for all guests ages 2 and up.
+This is a government mandate.
+Face shields are not an acceptable face covering.

 - All face coverings must fit within CDC guidelines.